-The need to provide additional training to contract administrators was voiced to NASPO by an attendee at the 2017 the State Training Coordinators’ Conference.
-These trainers cited the importance of this topic, as well as the challenges they face, which included developing and delivering an effective training to large numbers of agency staff in multiple locations across the state.
-Additionally, these training need to incorporate not only general best practices, but policies and procedures specific to each state.
+The need to provide additional training to contract administrators was voiced to NASPO by an attendee at the 2017 State Training Coordinators’ Conference.
+These trainers cited the importance of this topic, as well as the challenges they face, which included developing and delivering effective training to large numbers of agency staff in multiple locations across the state.
+Additionally, the training needs to incorporate not only general best practices but policies and procedures specific to each state.
 NASPO’s professional development initiative Procurement U sought to provide a training template on this topic that each state’s training staff could then customize and deliver to the user agency staff in their own state.

 NASPO delivered these materials to over 40 state central procurement office trainers in a half-day workshop at the conclusion of the 2018 REACH Conference in New Orleans.
 The attendees included representatives from over 20 states.
 The room included a mixture of trainers that currently provide contract administration training to agencies and states in the process of developing their training programs.

 The workshop began with a review of the content of the training template and the opportunity to ask Dr. Wilkinson any questions about the material.
-The trainers then had the opportunity to review the provided materials and brainstorm ideas for activities, assessments and delivery.
-This discussion included identifying opportunities for delivering training online, through microlearning and in a traditional in-person setting.
-All of the ideas and discussion were summarized in a document released to the attendees after the workshop. to their individual states, adding their own interactive activities.
+The trainers then had the opportunity to review the provided materials and brainstorm ideas for activities, assessments, and delivery.
+This discussion included identifying opportunities for delivering training online, through microlearning, and in a traditional in-person setting.
+All of the ideas and discussions were summarized in a document released to the attendees after the workshop. to their individual states, adding their own interactive activities.